bucharest-gold/szero-grunt/README.md

 The configuration options can be overriden on the grunt command line, for example:

     $ grunt szero --file --filename=somefile.txt

+To see the available options:

+    $ grunt szero --options

 ## Contributing